-The symptoms of the BPD are wildly erratic, causing its victims to alternately jump from extreme emotion to extreme emotion, usually without warning and little provocation.
+First of all, the symptoms of the BPD are erratic.
+As a result, people jump from extreme emotion to extreme emotion.
+Furthermore, this is usually without warning and little provocation.
 Consequently, it can be difficult to diagnose.

-According to the Diagnostic and Statistic Manual of Mental Disorders IV (DSM-IV), borderline personality disorder is defined as a persistent pattern of instability in a patient’s life in relation to interpersonal relationships and self-image and characterized by impulsive responses to minor events.
-The signs of the disorder can begin to show during the teen years in a number of different ways, creating problems for teenagers at school, home, work and out in the community.
+The Diagnostic and Statistic Manual of Mental Disorders IV (DSM-V) defines Borderline Personality Disorder as a persistent pattern of instability in a patient’s life.
+This is found in relationships and self-image.
+Additionally, it is characterized by impulsive responses.
+Therefore, the signs of the disorder can show during the erratic teen years.
+Hence, it can create problems for teenagers at school, home, and in the community.
 Some of the most common signs include:

 - Unstable sense of self